About Fredericksburg Battlefield

 As part of the larger Fredericksburg and Spotsylvania National Military Park, Fredericksburg Battlefield is surrounded by history.
 Those planning to visit Fredericksburg Battlefield can expect to spend at least half a day there.
 The audio tour alone lasts three hours.
-Having said this, the official National Parks website has suggestions for shorter and longer trips and the Fredericksburg Battlefield Visitor Centre does offer a good overview of the battle.
+The Fredericksburg Battlefield Visitor Centre offers a good overview of the battle.

-It is also worth noting that visitors can learn about the Second Battle of Fredericksburg, which took place in Marye’s Heights on 3 May 1863 as part of the Chancellorsville Campaign.
+Visitors can also learn about the Second Battle of Fredericksburg, which took place in Marye’s Heights on 3 May 1863 as part of the Chancellorsville Campaign.